arnolddevos/zoo3/summit/README.md

 - The given will be available for any `P` or `C` if the `SumType` or `ProductType` resp. can be constructed.

-However, a disadvantage is that the given and its `SumType` or `ProductType` will be constructed each time it is used.
+However, a disadvantage is that an instance of `TC` and its underlying `SumType` or `ProductType` will be constructed each time it is used.
 That might be a significant cost.

 ## `derives`